dcourvoisier/remi/Examples.md

                                     amplitude = 1,
                                     Nexc = 3,
                                     duration = 10,
-                                    Nf = 200,
+                                    deltatf = 0.5,
                                     tmax = 100,
                                     minspacing = 20,
-                                    precision = 100,
                                     interNoise = 0.4,
                                     intraNoise = 0.2)
 ```

+    ## Warning in excitation_function(amplitude, Nexc, duration, deltat, tmax, : Due to input parameters introduced, vector size was larger than Nf and was cut to this value.

-    ## Warning in excitation_function(amplitude, Nexc, duration, Nf, tmax, minspacing, : Due to input parameters introduced, vector size was larger than Npoints and was cut to this value.
+    ## Warning in excitation_function(amplitude, Nexc, duration, deltat, tmax, : Due to input parameters introduced, vector size was larger than Nf and was cut to this value.

 Plotting data: